Go Green With Minimalism

 A minimalist should always focus on the first "R" - "reduce."

 Buy less, own less, and you'll have less to reuse and recycle.

 You won't need all the upcycled storage solutions, because you won't have much to store.
 You won't look at a blank space on your wall and worry about how to fill it.
 If something has meaning and value for you, or brings beauty and satisfaction into your life, you'll display it.
 But you won't be constantly looking for new doodads, because you already have what you want and need.

 You won't bring home stray leaflets or sign up for every store catalog, you likely have fewer bills and fewer contracts, so there's much less paper to deal with.
 You may be perfectly happy drinking filtered tap water and home-brewed coffee or tea, which will naturally lower your bottled beverage consumption.
 A couple of sets of cloth napkins, some dish towels, and a stack of microfiber cleaning cloths will replace the piles of discarded paper towels and Swiffer rags.

 If you're a minimalist when it comes to food, you don't follow the American trend, which wastes nearly one pound of food per person per day.
 The food wastes you do have, such as veggie peelings, coffee grounds, and crushed egg shells, are easily composted.

 As a minimalist, you may wear a 30 item wardrobe, so you don't often shop for new clothes, and you don't contribute much to the waste clothing glut around the world.
 You don't live in or feel the need to fill a 3,000 square foot house.
-You don't drive a huge SUV if a compact car, public transit, or a short walk will do, and your lifestyle doesn't include a two-hour commute.
+You don't drive a huge SUV if a compact car, public transit, a bike ride, or a short walk will do, and your lifestyle doesn't include a two-hour commute.

-The best way to reduce your ecological footprint is to reduce your consumption.
+The best way to make a real difference is to reduce your consumption.